Profile API

 Use cases

-The real-time Profile API can support an unlimited number of potential use cases.
+The Profile API can support an unlimited number of potential use cases.
 All you need to do is imagine the use case, identify the requirements for building that use case for your downstream workflow, and then build a query in Amperity that can be used to generate an index that contains the attributes you need to light up that use case.

 The following sections describe some ways to use the Profile API: